Former Mizzou Coach Gary Pinkel Arrested for DWI, Missouri Highway Patrol Reports

 CAMDEN COUNTY, MISSOURI, JUL 8 – Gary Pinkel, 73, was arrested for a single count of driving while intoxicated and released from Camden County Jail, according to Missouri State Highway Patrol reports.

-- Gary Pinkel, the 73-year-old former coach of the University of Missouri football team, was taken into custody late Monday night on suspicion of driving while under the influence in Camden County, Missouri.
+- Gary Pinkel, the ex-coach of the Missouri Tigers football team, was taken into custody for suspicion of driving under the influence late Monday night in Camden County, Missouri.

 Insights by Ground AI